timothy-huang/my_blog/pages/about.markdown

 permalink: /about/
 ---

-Working in tech but have constant existential crises?
+Working in tech and have constant existential crises?
 Same.

-I write about building new products, with a sprinkle of philosophy, relationships, and other random topics on the curiosities of life.
+I write about building new products, with a sprinkle of philosophy, personal finance, and other random topics on the curiosities of life.

 ---